What Is A B Corp?

-A registered benefit corporation differs from a certified B corporation.
-A registered benefit corporation, as we described above, is a business entity created under state law that allows a company to incorporate as a benefit corporation as an alternative to a traditional C corporation.
+Now, here’s the kicker: A registered Benefit Corporation differs from a certified B Corporation, so it’s essential to know the difference when vetting companies and brands.
+A registered Benefit Corporation, as described above, is a business entity created under state law.
+This law allows a company to act as a Benefit Corporation as an alternative to a traditional C Corp.

-Overall, a benefit corporation provides an appealing business model to mission driven and socially conscious businesses as well as impact investors and social entrepreneurs, who may now seek profits with social purpose.
-Benefit corporations may, however, encounter more transaction costs than C corporations, since they must create an annual report and maintain a certain level of transparency about its ability to meet its social purpose.
-Benefit corporations allow social entrepreneurs and directors to operate a company for the community and the shareholders, an appealing option in today’s day and age where consumers increasingly support only those socially responsible businesses.
+Overall, a Benefit Corporation provides an appealing business model to mission-driven and socially conscious businesses, impact investors, social entrepreneurs, and even banks seeking both profits and social purpose.
+Benefit Corporations may, however, encounter more transaction costs than C Corporations since they must create an annual report and maintain a level of transparency.

 Benefit Corporations are required to file an annual report and show how their performance benefitted social and environmental goals according to a “third party standard.”
 Each year, B Corps must create an annual report, make it available online, and deliver it to shareholders within 120 days following the end of the fiscal year.
 The report indicates how the corporation tried to achieve its “general public benefit” and the extent to which it achieved those benefits.
 If they weren’t reached, the company must disclose the reasons why.
 These efforts are then evaluated by a third-party standard to define, report, and assess the corporation’s overall social and environmental performance.

 While these annual benefit reports may seem like a lot of work, Benefit Corporations often enjoy a marketing advantage over C Corporations.
 Think about it this way: they can market their B Corp status and social responsibility in a way that appeals to us as conscious consumers.
 So it’s a win in their book—and a win in ours.